Michigan lawyer discusses exclusive remedy provision and lawsuits employees have when they get hurt on the job.

 If I was injured at work can I sue if a third-party was negligent

-Injured at work can I sue?
-Third-parties who are negligent can be sued if they caused a person to get hurt on-the-job.
+If I was injured at work can I sue a third-party if they were negligent?
+You can file a lawsuit against third-parties who are negligent if they caused a person to get hurt on-the-job.
 This is usually seen in the context of at-fault drivers who cause a car accident.
 Employees have the same rights as anyone else and can seek damages from these negligent drivers.

 We also see negligent third-parties on construction sites where various contractors are working together.
 Watch out for machines that are operated incorrectly or general construction site danger.
 It is important to investigate all construction accidents for potential claims.